AlexisAuriac/ML_unsupervised_learning/exercise_4/README.md

 To understand the Q-learning algorithm we first applied it to a game of tic-tac-toe (see ```tic_tac_toe.py```).

-On the simulation it does not work very well (it averages at a reward of around 21).
+On the simulation it does not work very well (average accumulated reward of around 21).

 The algorithm learns the value of an action in a particular state, which posed a problem since each of the 8 position could have a value of 0 to 100 (it's a bit more complicated than that in reality, see ```reset_reward()``` in simulation.py), this means that there are 100^8 possible states (again, this is simplified).
 This is too many possible states, we would never encounter the same state twice, defeating the point of Q-learning.